 Live music, entertainment, and prize giveaways take place on the second Friday of every month on Main Street in Downtown Mesa.
-This outdoor street party features a different theme every month and in 2018, the October theme is "Nightmare on Main."
+This outdoor street party features a different theme every month and in 2019, the October theme is "Nightmare on Main."

 You can expect more than 40 artist and vendor booths alongside creepy costumes and decorations to transform this tranquil town center into a spooky market and street fair.
 Visit the 2nd Friday Night Out website for more information on performances, vendors, and this year's themes.

 The Arizona State University (A.S.U.)
 School of Music presents concerts at a variety of venues across the Valley of the Sun each year, including at the Scottsdale Center for the Performing Arts on select Monday evenings.
-The A.S.U.
-Concert at the Center in 2018 will take place on October 22.
+For a full list of performances in October, visit the A.S.U.
+School of Music events' calendar.

 Watch a Sporting Event at Area Stadiums and Arenas

-October is right in the middle of five sports' seasons: football, hockey, basketball, soccer, and fall league baseball.
-For visitors and sports' fans, this means there's plenty of opportunities to catch a game while you're in town:
+October is right in the middle of five sports seasons: football, hockey, basketball, soccer, and fall league baseball.
+For visitors and sports fans, this means there's plenty of opportunities to catch a game while you're in town.